dtx525942103/RapidASR/README.md

 ### Special thanks to its original author SlyneD.

+## Less is more.
+Less dependency, more usability.

 I'm still working on transplanting the version  from Python to CPP.
 Please wait for a while.